magda-io/magda/doc/building-and-running.md

 cd magda-ckan-connector && npm run dev -- --config ../deploy/connector-config/data-gov-au.json
 ```

-If you get an error like `error: unable to forward port because pod is not running.
-Current status=Pending` when running `npm run dev` in the database directories, it means the database pod has not yet started up on Minikube.
-Wait a couple of seconds and try again.

 See [connectors](connectors.md) for more detailed information about running connectors.

 ## What do I need to run?